 - 1 Tbsp.
 Cornstarch

 - 10 drops in total of any essential oils of your choice.
-(I used 3 drops of Tea Tree Oil, 5 drops of Lavender Oil, 2 drops of Sweet Orange Oil) *Note* This step is completely optional.
+(I used 3 drops of Tea Tree Oil, 5 drops of Lavender Oil, and 2 drops of Sweet Orange Oil.)
+Note that this step is completely optional.